|

 the problem because they're not addressing this fascia.

-know, has a back "condition," or often has a lot of back tightness, this
+you know, has a back "condition," or often has a lot of back tightness,

-book can explain just why you have it and what you can do to actually fix
+this book can explain just why you have it and what you can do to actually

-it.
-This treatment can usually do that and also reform your whole
+fix it.
+This treatment can usually do that and also reform your

 problem gets less, or even goes away.